 SAPF: Research study on Developing an Econometric Model for the Indian Banking Sector was completed and the working paper was published in November 2014.
 Subproject is financially closed.

-SAPF - A study to establish a PCRGFI for India is now completed and financially closed.
-A second phase to update the work on PSCRGFI has been completed and the final report is being processed for publication.
+SAPF - A study to establish a PCRGFI for India has been completed and financially closed.

 SARC: Publication of ADB-Bhutan Development Partnership was launched on 3 February 2014 by the Prime Minister of Bhutan and ADB President.
 Subproject is financially closed.